Parasitic worms are one of the most common types of parasite to infect cats. There are several types of worms, the most common include:

 Hookworms live in the intestine of the host it infects.
 Hookworms have teeth like mouth parts which they use to attach themselves to the intestinal wall and feed off the host’s blood.

-Via the mother’s milk: Again, in dogs, it is possible for hookworm infection to be passed to her puppies via the breast milk.
+- Via the mother’s milk: Again, in dogs, it is possible for hookworm infection to be passed to her puppies via the breast milk.
 When a dog becomes infected with hookworms most of them migrate to the small intestine.
 However, some enter other tissues of the body, becoming dormant for years.
-When the animal becomes pregnant, they migrate to the mammary glands and are passed through the milk.
+During pregnancy, they migrate to the mammary glands and are pass through the milk.
 It hasn’t been established if this is the case with feline hookworms yet.

 When they suck blood from their host, they release an anticoagulant (a substance which prevents the blood from clotting).
 This results in black or bloody stools.

 Fortunately, there are many products on the market to treat the more common types of worms such as tapeworm, roundworm, and hookworm.
-Oral tablets and topical products which are applied to the back of the neck are the most common.
 Your veterinarian is the best person to speak to in regards to which product will suit your cat best.

 Cats with severe symptoms may require additional supportive therapy such as a bronchodilator to open the airways, oxygen therapy, and intravenous fluids.